OysteinAmundsen/home/README.md

       cookies: req.headers.cookie,
     })
     .then((response) => {
+      return response
-      // If the Angular app returned a response, write it to the Express response if (response) {
+        ? // If the Angular app returned a response, write it to the Express response writeResponseToNodeResponse(response, res)
-        return writeResponseToNodeResponse(response, res);
-      }
-      // If not, this is not an Angular route, so continue to the next middleware return next();
+        : // If not, this is not an Angular route, so continue to the next middleware next();
     })
     .catch(next);
 });